 When a loved one passes, they leave behind a life that must be closed out.
 The responsibility of handling the personal and legal details might rest on your shoulders.
 It’s a stressful, bureaucratic job that can take some time to get through.
 All while you are grieving the loss of your loved one.

-Barbara Herrington of All About Aging joined me to discuss.
+Barbara Herrington MA, CMC joined me to discuss.
 Click the player above to listen.
 A full transcript can also be found there.
-Learn about Barbara and All about Aging.

 First Things First

 When a loved one passes it can turn your world upside down.
 The thing that has so consumed your life, maybe for years, is suddenly over.
 From personal experience, I can tell you that it may leave you feeling lost and empty.
 The list of things that must be addressed now is long.
 But let me encourage you to start by giving yourself a moment to breathe and take in the loss.
 It’s significant, and you deserve some time to process it before you begin the next part of the process.
 This article about grief may be helpful to you.